wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 ### Exercise 3 - debugging the input data

 In this exercise we will examine what happens with invalid input data.
 Download the next example file by clicking the link below.
-This contains the same data as the first file but with the columns containing missing data removed.
+This contains the same data as the first file but with the empty columns removed.
-Follow the same process to convert the data to BUFR.
+Examine the file and confirm which columns have been removed and then follow the same process to convert the data to BUFR.

 [csv2bufr-ex3a.csv](/sample-data/csv2bufr-ex3a.csv)

 !!! question
     With the columns missing from the file were you able to convert the data to BUFR?
-    Did you notice anything different on the validation page?
+    Did you notice any change to the warnings on the validation page?

 ??? success "Click to reveal answer"
     You should have still been able to convert the data to BUFR but the warning messages will have been updated